-Case study of a successful care home assault claim that we have recently concluded on a No Win, No Fee basis.
+Case study of a care home assault claim we have recently won on a No Win, No Fee basis.

 The Police were alerted and the male in question was changed with offences against our client.
 However, he lacked mental capacity himself and was given a conditional discharge on medical grounds.
 This was a disappointing outcome for the family in the circumstances and they wanted to know if they could bring a care home assault claim.